mossbanay/Psychology-3-4/Glossary.md

 Spreading activation (introduced by Collins and Loftus in 1975) suggests that activation of a single node in a semantic network increases the likelihood of neighbouring nodes also being activated.

+### Sprouting

+Sprouting refers to the growth of new bushier nerve fibres with more branches to make new neural connections.
+Sprouting occurs during adaptive plasticity - where the brain attempts to repair damaged connections.

 ### State dependent cues
 ##### Also see context dependent cues